astolfivincent/github-spellcheck/README.md

-# Github Spellcheck
+# Github Spellcheck - Chrome Extension

-Enables spellcheck on github text editors when editing markdown files.
+A chrome extension that enables spellcheck on github text editors when editing markdown files.

 ## Installation